olleolleolle/http_stub/README.md

 ### Informational pages ###

-GET to /stubs/aliases returns HTML with information about each configured alias, including activation links.
+GET to /stubs/activators returns HTML with information about each configured activator, including activation links.
 GET to /stubs returns HTML with information about each active stub, in top-down priority order.

 Requirements